 What are the requirements for the BGP Peer IP addresses on my VPN device?

 Your on-premises BGP peer address MUST NOT be the same as the public IP address of your VPN device.
 Use a different IP address on the VPN device for your BGP Peer IP.
-It can be an address assigned to the loopback interface on the device.
+It can be an address assigned to the loopback interface on the device, but please note that it cannot be an APIPA (169.254.x.x) address.
 Specify this address in the corresponding Local Network Gateway representing the location.

 What should I specify as my address prefixes for the Local Network Gateway when I use BGP?

 Azure Local Network Gateway specifies the initial address prefixes for the on-premises network.
 With BGP, you must allocate the host prefix (/32 prefix) of your BGP Peer IP address as the address space for that on-premises network.
 If your BGP Peer IP is 10.52.255.254, you should specify "10.52.255.254/32" as the localNetworkAddressSpace of the Local Network Gateway representing this on-premises network.
 This is to ensure that the Azure VPN gateway establishes the BGP session through the S2S VPN tunnel.

 What should I add to my on-premises VPN device for the BGP peering session?

 You should add a host route of the Azure BGP Peer IP address on your VPN device pointing to the IPsec S2S VPN tunnel.
 For example, if the Azure VPN Peer IP is "10.12.255.30", you should add a host route for "10.12.255.30" with a nexthop interface of the matching IPsec tunnel interface on your VPN device.